Your Cart is empty

 By the 1940s WCFL had become more commercially oriented.
 It featured sports in the 1950s and '60s and, from 1966 to 1976, challenged WLS for Chicago's dominant rock music station.

-“Chicago’s Voice of Labor,” was owned by the Chicago Federation of Labor.
-At 1000 on the AM dial, the 50,000 watt station transmitted from a tower west of Chicago in Downer’s Grove.
+“Chicago’s Voice of Labor,” at 1000 on the AM dial, the 50,000 watt station transmitted from a tower west of Chicago in Downer’s Grove.
 But in the fall of 1964, the station moved its studios and offices from American Furniture Mart on Lake Shore Drive to Marina City on North State Street.

 The station took up the entire top floor of the 16-story office building, what is now Hotel Chicago.